kingluo/lua-resty-ffi/README.md

 # lua-resty-nonblocking-ffi

-This library provides an efficient and generic API to do programming in other languages.
+This library provides an efficient and generic API to do hybrid programming in other languages.

 **Features:**
 * simple but extensible interface, supports any C ABI compliant language